Sign Up For Special Offers & Exclusive Content

 Lifestyle Disease Is A Global Health Risk

 Countless social conventions affect your health, happiness and physical ability, many of which have no scientific basis.
 Take shoes, for example… Formal footwear affects the function of your feet, and can cause plantar fasciitis, tendonitis, shin splints, knee pain, groin strains, back pain, and many other such issues.
 You wouldn’t believe the amount of time I spend teaching clients how to use their feet properly.

 To be clear, the shoes themselves aren’t a problem, rather the connotations and expectations around certain types of shoe.
 Imagine if you wore a pair of Reeboks to work, and instead of everyone thinking you’d gotten sloppy, people were like “damn!
 This person is ready for BUSINESS!”
 The way I see it, to be professional, you need to be comfy, healthy and pain-free.

 Challenge Your Knowledge

 You need to start thinking critically here.
 Which social or workplace conventions get in the way of you being healthy?
 Seriously, don't move on until you've thought of at least a couple of things.

 People are slowly becoming aware of the health risks of modern lifestyles.
 I’ve been shouting like a crazy person about this stuff for years, and I’m so pleased that organisational health is becoming a thriving, respected industry.
-It’s just a shame we have to get to the point where our bodies are in pain, we’re chronically fatigued, depressed, letting our children down, and having heart attacks to start doing something about our health.
+It’s just a shame we have to get to the point where we're in pain, chronically fatigued, depressed, letting our children down, and having heart attacks to start doing something about our health.
 The best measures are preventative, so start as you mean to go on!

 Shaping A Healthy Lifestyle In The Modern World